yetithefoot/slack-plain-bots/README.md

 ---

 If this bot is integrated, it sends great tits image to channel, where keyword was triggered.
-Bot integrates with Slack via Slack Webhooks mechanism.
+Bot integrates with Slack via its Webhooks mechanism.
 Everytime POST request is comming to http://slack-boobs-bot.herokuapp.com/boobs path, bot sends back payload with tits image.